rbisdorff/Digraph3/docSphinx/tutorial.rst

    The performance tableau of a random outranking digraph instance

 The underlying random performance tableau (see :numref:`randomOutranking`) shows the performance grading of 7 potential decision actions with respect to 7 decision criteria supporting each an increasing performance scale from 0 to 100.
 Notice the missing performance data concerning decision actions 'a2' and 'a5'.
-The resulting **strict outranking** - ie a weighted majority supported - *better than without considerable counter-performance* - digraph is shown in :numref:`tutOutranking` below.
+The resulting **strict outranking** - i.e. a weighted majority supported - *better than without considerable counter-performance* - digraph is shown in :numref:`tutOutranking` below.

 .. code-block:: pycon